 After a business dispute, Justin was terminated from the band.

-Shekoski is currently working on new music.
+Shekoski is currently working on new music, photography and filmmaking.